phdesign/presentation-serverless/presentation-serverless.md

 AWS Lambda's can be configured to respond to any of the following events, and the list is continuously growing.
 API Gateway, S3, Kinesis, SNS, DynamoDB, CloudWatch and more…

 We'll look at a couple of use cases for these events.
 Firstly, using API Gateway we can build a RESTful API to respond to web requests without needing a web server.

-// TODO: Serverless use cases

-// TODO: Serverless Framework
+API Gateway allows you to configure public endpoints and map each of the endpoints and HTTP verbs like GET, POST, PUT through to different AWS services, including Lambdas.
+A common template for RESTful serverless services in AWS is to use API Gateway to manage the incoming endpoints and authentication, Lambda for domain logic, and DynamoDB which is a NoSQL database for storage.

+Another common example is event driven data processing.
+Lambdas can be configured to respond to S3 events, S3 is Amazon's file storage service, so your could for example, have a lambda that watches for any images uploaded to S3, then create different resolutions of that image and save them for serving optimised images to mobile users.

+And lastly, another common use is for stream processing.
+Uses Kinesis or SNS, you can have a Lambda that processes any message placed on the stream.

+The Serverless Framework has become the de facto toolset for managing AWS lambdas.
+Using YAML configuration files it allows you to define the events that will trigger the lambda function, and it can automatically set up all the resources necessary for you.
+Serverless Framework takes away the pain of configuring multiple different AWS resources to all work in synchronisation, for example you can specify a URL and write the code that will execute when that URL is hit.
+We used Serverless Framework for our recent project, and found we were up in running amazingly quickly, I think we'd done 50% of the service within a fortnight.
+However as we started getting more complex with our service and using projections to optimise querying the service, we start fighting Serverless Framework a bit for some operations we resorted to using the AWS CLI directly.

 ### 4. Serverless challenges